Finiteness properties for Shimura curves and modified diagonal cycles: Classification of auto-critical Shimura curves over

-(2) For $(N,p)= (32,2),(27,3)$, since $\Pi_p$ is minimal supercuspidal and thus is the compact induction of a very cuspidal representation $M$ of $\cK^{\ram}$, the ramified maximal compact subgroups of $\PGL_2(\BQ_p)$ (see Theorem \ref{thm:type}), we use the computer algebra system Sage \cite{Sage} to find the compact induction data and check the trilinear form spaces in Lemma \ref {scusp}.
+(2) For $(N,p)= (32,2),(27,3)$, since $\Pi_p$ is minimal supercuspidal and thus is the compact induction of a very cuspidal representation $M$ of $\cK^{\ram}$, the ramified maximal compact subgroups of $\PGL_2(\BQ_p)$ (see \Cref{thm:type}), we use the computer algebra system \textsf{Sage} \cite{Sage} to find the compact induction data and check the trilinear form spaces in \Cref {scusp}.
 We find that $\dim M=2$ and $ \in \cK^{\ram}$ acts on $M$ as $-1$.
 Thus $M^{\otimes 3}$ does not have nonzero $\cK^{\ram}$-invariant linear forms.
-By Lemma \ref {scusp}, $C$ is good.
+By \Cref {scusp}, $C$ is auto-critical.

 \end{eg}